Home/Blog/Step-by-Step: Getting a Birth Certificate Notarised for Foreign Use

 Step-by-Step Guide2025-05-218 min read

-Step-by-Step: Getting a Birth Certificate Notarised for Foreign Use
+Step-by-Step: Getting a Birth Certificate Notarised for Foreign Use in Cork

 Do you need your birth certificate notarised for use abroad?
 This guide explains exactly when and how to get it done in Cork.